EleanorPermata/Test-Questions-Management-System/README.md

-This repository contains the source code and data files for a Python system developed as part of a group assignment for a Programming with Python module.
+This repository contains the source code and data files for a **Python-based Test Questions Management System (TQMS)** developed as part of a group assignment for the **Programming with Python** module.

+## ❗Overview

+The TQMS is a terminal-based system that allows academic admins, lecturers, and exam unit personnel to manage user accounts, questions, and exam papers efficiently.
+The system emphasizes modular programming, file-based data storage, and user-specific role functionality.

-Key Features:
+## Key Features
+**Login System**
-- Login system with 3-attempt limit for all roles.
+  - 3 login attempts limit for all user roles.

+**Admin Features**
-- Admin can manage user accounts (add/edit/delete).
+  - Add, edit, and delete user accounts (lecturers and exam personnel).
-- Admin can manage subject/topic.
+  - Add and manage subjects and topics.

+**Lecturer Features**
-- Teachers can add/edit/view test questions by subject/topic.
+  - Add, edit, and view test questions by subject and topic.

+**Exam Personnel Features**
-- Teachers can create exam papers (Set 1 & Set 2) with MCQs and subjective questions.
+  - Create two sets of exam papers (Set 1 & Set 2):

-Extra Information:
+    - **Section A:** Multiple Choice Questions (minimum 5)
+    - **Section B:** Subjective Questions (minimum 3)
+  - Modify and view exam sets.

+## Data Storage & Structure

-- All data is stored in plain text format.
+- All data is stored in plain `.txt` files for simplicity.
-- No GUI is used; interaction is via the terminal.
-- Data integrity is maintained using validations.
-- Login credentials are stored in a simple text format (no encryption for simplicity).
+- Login credentials are stored in `users.txt` (plaintext, no encryption).
+- Questions, subjects, and exam sets are stored in separate text files.
+- Terminal-based interface with no GUI (focus on programming logic).

+## ❓How to Run
+1. Download all the files in repository.
+2. Ensure all files are within the same folder.
+3. Run the `Test Question Management System_Final.py` file.